OpenGenus/CSS/exercises/[8-layout]/exercise-3/README.md

 ## Solution
 If, at any point during this exercise, you get stuck and want to see the correct solution, you can access the 'solution' folder, where you will notice:
 1. The same files, only modified to reveal the correct solution.
-2. Pictures of how the final solution should look like implemented on screen.
-3. A README, revealing the correct answers;